 What is Simple Syrup?

 Simple syrup is essentially just water and sugar heated in a saucepan and thickened into a syrup.
 Once it cools, it's an essential ingredient in many drinks and cocktails because it makes it so easy to add liquid sweetness.

-Simple syrup also makes it easy to add flavoring to drinks.
+Simple syrup also makes it easy to add flavoring to drinks (I've even added bubblegum flavor to one!).
 Lavender is a unique and wonderful flavor in so many cocktails, but you obviously don't want to drink a cocktail with bits of dried lavender in it!